-The summer garden is lusher and more crowded than the winter garden.
-Many crops grown during this season have abundant foliage, colorful flowers, and attractive fruits.
-With this abundance comes the dreaded challenge of pest infestations.
-In this post, we will only focus on managing the most common pests.
+The summer garden is lusher and more crowded than the winter garden since crops have abundant foliage and colorful flowers and fruits.
+Unfortunately, with this abundance comes the dreaded challenge of pest infestations.
+In this post, we will focus on managing the most common pests.

 The warm temperatures, along with the thick greenery, make it comfortable for different bugs to thrive.
-Some of these pests can be quite destructive.
+Unfortunately, some of these pests can be pretty destructive.
 This article may not cover every existing bug in the home garden, but the list includes the most common ones.

 What is a pest?

 The word pest refers to any bug that causes damage and affects plants’ health.
-It is important to pay attention to your garden and observe any changes that may occur.
-Pest damage differs from a bug to another depending on its feeding methods.
+Therefore, paying attention to your garden and observing any changes that may occur is essential.
+Pest damage differs from one bug to another depending on its feeding methods.

 Insects with chewing mouthparts can manifest damage in three different ways:

-- Visible physical damage manifests in a form of holes or total defoliation.
-This is mostly caused by beetles and caterpillars.
+- Visible physical damage manifests in the form of holes or total defoliation, which is caused mainly by beetles and caterpillars.

-- Internal damage is not detectable at the beginning of the attack.
-This is mostly caused by borers and miners, which feed on the inner walls of the stem.
-The plant will look healthy at first, then will suddenly collapse.
+- Internal damage is not detectable at the beginning of the attack since it is caused by borers and miners, which feed on the inner walls of the stem.
+The plant will look healthy at first, then suddenly collapses.